Posted on 11/24/2023 11:00 AM (CNA Daily News)

-2. St. Gianna Beretta Molla: “The secret of happiness is to live moment by moment and to thank God for all that He, in His goodness, sends to us day after day.”
+“The secret of happiness is to live moment by moment and to thank God for all that he, in his goodness, sends to us day after day.”

-3. Pope St. John Paul II: “Duc in altum!
+“Duc in altum!
 (Put out into the deep!)
-These words ring out for us today, and they invite us to remember the past with gratitude, to live the present with enthusiasm and to look forward to the future with confidence.”
+These words ring out for us today, and they invite us to remember the past with gratitude, to live the present with enthusiasm, and to look forward to the future with confidence.”

 “Get used to lifting your heart to God, in acts of thanksgiving, many times a day.
 Because he gives you this and that.
 Because you have been despised.
 Because you haven’t what you need or because you have.
-Because he made his Mother so beautiful, his Mother who is also your Mother.
+Because he made his mother so beautiful, his mother who is also your mother.
 Because he created the sun and the moon and this animal and that plant.
 Because he made that man eloquent and you he left tongue-tied … Thank him for everything, because everything is good.”

-6. St. Teresa of Ávila: “In all created things discern the providence and wisdom of God, and in all things give Him thanks.”
+“In all created things discern the providence and wisdom of God, and in all things give him thanks.”

-9. St. John Vianney: “Believe and adore.
-Believe that Jesus Christ is in this sacrament as truly as He was nine months in the womb of Mary, as really as He was nailed to the Cross.
+“Believe and adore.
+Believe that Jesus Christ is in this sacrament as truly as he was nine months in the womb of Mary, as really as he was nailed to the cross.
 Adore in humility and gratitude.”

 especially through my lord Brother Sun,